The Ancient Agora of Athens ΑΡΧΑΙΑ ΑΓΟΡΑ ΤΗΣ ΑΘΗΝΑΣ

 Starting in 480 BC, the Second Persian invasion of Greece caused many Athenians to flee the city, leaving it largely abandoned.
 The city was almost completely destroyed by the Persians, but the Athenians returned following the defeat of the Persians in 478, and the Agora was rebuilt.

-There were no more major changes until the 2nd century BC when the east and south sides of the square were remodeled by wealthy foreign rulers.
+There were no more major changes until the 2nd c.
+BC when the east and south sides of the square were remodeled by wealthy foreign rulers.
 After unsuccessfully aligning with King Mithridates of Pontus in 86 BC, the fortified walls of Athens were heavily damaged.
 They were never rebuilt to their full strength prior to this conflict.

 The Agora remained the center of Athens until 267 AD, when it was once again sacked, this time by invading Heruli; the weakened perimeter wall was not a sufficient defense.
 After fighting had ravaged much of the city, the Athenians quickly reconstructed the wall, but enclosed a much smaller area.
 The Agora and the Acropolis were left on the outside of the wall and were susceptible to further damage.
 This reconstructed wall is of great archaeological importance because it contains pieces of ruined buildings including the Library of Hadrian and the Stoa of Attalos.
-Following centuries of periodic barbarian invasions, the Agora was abandoned after the Slavic invasion of the 6th century.
+Following centuries of periodic barbarian invasions, the Agora was abandoned after the Slavic invasion of the 6th c.